iotaledger/identity.rs/documentation/docs/specs/did/iota_did_method_spec.md

 ## DID Format

-**ToDo**

 The DIDs that follow this method have the following format:

 ```
 iota-did = "did:iota:" iota-specific-idstring
 iota-specific-idstring = [ iota-network ":" ] iota-tag
 iota-network = char{,6}
-iota-tag = base-char{44}
+iota-tag = "0x" lower case hex-encoded Alias ID
 char = 0-9 a-z
-base-char = 1-9 A-H J-N P-Z a-k m-z
 ```

+It starts with the string "did:iota:", followed by an optional network name (0-6 char) and a colon, then the tag.
+The tag starts with "0x" followed by a hex-encoded `Alias ID` with lower case a-f.

 ### IOTA-Network

-**TODO should be replaced by shimmer? **

 The iota-network is an identifier of the network where the DID is stored.
 This network must be an IOTA Ledger, but can either be a public or private network, permissionless or permissioned.

 The following values are reserved and cannot reference other networks:

-1. `main` references the main network which refers to the Tangle known to host the IOTA cryptocurrency.
+1. `iota` references the main network which refers to the ledger known to host the IOTA cryptocurrency.
-2. `dev` references the development network known as "devnet" maintained by the IOTA Foundation.
+2. `atoi` references the development network maintained by the IOTA Foundation.
+3. `smr`  references the shimmer network.
+4. `rms`  references the development network of shimmer.

-When no IOTA network is specified, it is assumed that the DID is located on the `main` network.
+When no IOTA network is specified, it is assumed that the DID is located on the `iota` network.
 This means that the following DIDs will resolve to the same DID Document:

 ```
-did:iota:main:0xe4edef97da1257e83cbeb49159cfdd2da6ac971ac447f233f8439cf29376ebfe
+did:iota:iota:0xe4edef97da1257e83cbeb49159cfdd2da6ac971ac447f233f8439cf29376ebfe
 did:iota:0xe4edef97da1257e83cbeb49159cfdd2da6ac971ac447f233f8439cf29376ebfe
 ```

 ### IOTA-Tag
+An IOTA-tag is a hex-encoded `Alias ID`.
+The `Alias ID` itself is a unique identifier of the alias, which is the BLAKE2b-256 hash of the Output ID that created it.

-The IOTA tag references an `Alias ID` identitfying the Alias Output where the DID Document is stored.
-The tag will not be known before the generation of the DID.
-It will be assigned when the Alias Output is created.
+This tag identifies the Alias Output where the DID Document is stored, and it will not be known before the generation of the DID since it will be assigned when the Alias Output is created.

 ### Anatomy of the State Metadata